Lady Pamela Hicks: Marriage and children

-Lady Pamela is the widow of interior decorator and designer David Nightingale Hicks (25 March 1929 – 29 March 1998), son of stockbroker Herbert Hicks and Iris Elsie Platten.
-They were married on 13 January 1960 at Romsey Abbey in Hampshire.
-The bridesmaids were Princess Anne, Princess Clarissa of Hesse (daughter of her cousin Sophie), Victoria Marten (god-daughter of the bride), the Hon.
-Joanna Knatchbull and the Hon.
+On 13 January 1960, Mountbatten married the interior decorator and designer David Hicks (1929–1998), son of stockbroker Herbert Hicks and Iris Elsie Platten, at Romsey Abbey in Hampshire.
+The bridesmaids were Princess Anne; Princess Clarissa of Hesse (daughter of her cousin Sophie); Victoria Marten (goddaughter of the bride); the Hon.
+Joanna Knatchbull; and the Hon.
 Amanda Knatchbull (daughters of the bride's sister Patricia).
-Upon returning from honeymoon in the West Indies and New York, Lady Pamela learnt of the death of her mother in February 1960.
+Upon returning from honeymoon in the West Indies and New York, Hicks learnt of the death of her mother in Jesselton in February 1960.